Harshamal-Masinghe/ISDM/README.md

 This repository contains my assignment and resources related to the Information Systems and Data Modeling module in Year 01 Semester 02.

 ## Queries

-Queries focuses on [labsheets upto 7].
 Explore the contents of the [Queries folder](https://github.com/Harshamal-Masinghe/ISDM/tree/819a3097d14df3828bbdd7d10cbe79ee04c28729/Querys) for more details.

 ## Past Papers